ybt1024/master-project/README.md

 ### 2.1 controllers
 The project uses rest controller to handle backend requests.
 It also use global exception handler to catch and handle unexpected crashes.
+There will be adminController, StudentController and teacher Controller for each role.
+And PublicController for general requests.
 ### 2.2 service layer
-This layer perform business logic, which is called by the controller
+This layer perform business logic, which is called by the controller layer.
 ### 2.3 repository layer
 utilize Spring JPA as the ORM to handle impedance mismatch.
 JPA queries was used to implement the features.